-Cedar is frequently recommended for use as mulch in garden beds because it helps repel fleas and ticks.
-Although cedar is nontoxic, avoid using chips that are large, especially if your dog likes to dig and chew — and most dogs do, increasing the risk of ingesting cedar.
+Also, ingestion of garden cedar shavings can be an issue.
+Although cedar is nontoxic, avoid using large chips, especially if your dog likes to dig and chew — and most dogs do, increasing the risk of ingesting cedar.
 Consider using garden fencing to keep your dog from getting into the garden area.
-Contact your veterinarian if you dog ingests any wood mulch or cedar chips, especially if your dog is drooling or experiencing a loss of appetite.
+Contact your veterinarian if your dog ingests any wood mulch or cedar chips, especially if your dog is drooling or experiencing a loss of appetite.

 Avoid using any dyed wood mulch in your garden.
 Dyes can leach into the ground and affect your dog if he digs there.
 Safe garden alternatives include rubber mulch, which can last a long time and looks like wood, recycled leaves, or natural wood.
 Pine needles can be used but, like wood chips, avoid letting your dog eat them.
 Separate your garden from your dog using low fencing or mesh wire as a precaution when using any mulch, and definitely avoid using toxic mulch entirely.

 Avoid mulch toxic for dogs

 Several types of wood garden mulch are dangerous to use in homes with dogs and should be avoided, even if the garden is off-limits to your pup.
 Remember, chocolate is toxic for dogs, so anything from the cocoa plant is also.
 Cocoa mulch, black mulch, or mulch made from cocoa beans, shells, or hulls contains toxins that can make your dog seriously sick.

 Mulch toxicity is serious.
 Convulsions, vomiting, seizures, and cardiac issues are possible side-effects of being exposed to toxic mulch.
 The ingestion of a large quantity of cocoa mulch can be fatal.
 Contact your veterinarian immediately if you suspect your dog has eaten cocoa mulch, even if he isn't immediately showing signs of toxicity.